lmcrean/vincent/README.md

 ## Output

 Vincent creates:
-- Enhanced `.txt` file ready for Anki import
+- Enhanced `.txt` file ready for Anki import in `vincent-output/` folder
-- `vincent-output/images/` folder with generated images
+- Generated PNG images alongside the text file in `vincent-output/` folder
 - Images are automatically embedded in your flashcards

 ## Requirements